Mattias Flink: Mental health

 During the spring of 1994 Flink had severe problems with his mental health, resulting in aggression, severe jealousy, sleeping disorders and paranoia.
 This led to a total mental breakdown.
-He was reported as having been "thrown out of a restaurant for bothering women".
+He was reported as having been "thrown out of a bar for being violent against his ex girlfriend".

 Killing spree

-On 11 June 1994, Second Lieutenant Mattias Flink consumed a large amount of alcohol, then he went home to change his clothes.
+On 11 June 1994, Flink consumed a large amount of alcohol, then he went home to change his clothes.
 Dressed in his field uniform he walked to his regiment.
 He equipped himself with his Ak 5 assault rifle and 150 rounds of ammunition, 5.56×45mm NATO caliber.
-Flink then set out for a park in downtown Falun where he shot 6 members of the Women's Auxiliary Services at random.
+Flink then set out for a park in downtown Falun where he shot 6 members of the Women's Voluntary Defence Organization at random.
 Shortly thereafter, he shot two men, a cyclist and a security officer, at a nearby road crossing.
 Six of the victims died immediately, while another woman died in the hospital (see below).
 One victim survived the attack.